 DISCUSSION:

 The aim of this video was to outline the methodology used to explore the cognitive factors that impact a child’s ability to navigate an SGD.
-Since this was the first study of its kind with children, there was no pre-established protocol.
+Since the study by Robillard and colleagues1 was the first of its kind with children, there was no pre-established protocol.

 The decision to include children with typical development was made to obtain information on basic learning strategies and difficulties that relate to the use of this technology18-20.
 The symbols were presented in a booklet (on one page) at the same time as the word for the symbol was said aloud to control for the participant’s ability to correspond the symbol to the referent and to ensure that only navigation was being measured.
 A pilot test determined that a 16-location grid was required.
 When more than 16 symbols per level were used, the complexity of the navigational task was greatly increased because of the need to scan more items per level to locate the symbols.
-Using less than 16 symbols per grid would have led to a greater need to change pages and may have increased the complexity of the navigational test.
+Using less than 16 symbols per grid would have led to a greater need to change pages and may have increased the complexity of the navigational task.
 The number of words to identify for the navigational task (25) was also determined through pilot testing and was based on the number of items that the children could reasonably complete within a single session without needing a break.

-SymbolStix symbols were used because they came preloaded with Proloquo2Go21.
+SymbolStix23 symbols were used because they came preloaded with Proloquo2Go21.
 Other types of symbols could also be used.
-The words selected were chosen from the younger stages of receptive vocabulary tests such as the Peabody Picture Vocabulary Test – Fourth Edition (PPVT-4)22 and the Échelle du vocabulaire en images Peabody (ÉVIP)23.
+The words selected were chosen from the younger stages of receptive vocabulary tests such as the Peabody Picture Vocabulary Test – Fourth Edition (PPVT-4)22 and the Échelle du vocabulaire en images Peabody (ÉVIP)24.
 The words chosen were judged to be familiar for most children aged 4 to 6 years.
 The words chosen included concrete nouns that represented objects, animals or people.
 The order of presentation of the words was also determined through pilot testing.
 The words that had the highest success rate from the pilot group were placed at the beginning, while those with the lowest success rate were placed towards the end.
 Items were also placed in an order that would ensure that two successive symbols were not located under the same category.
 Some symbols could be found at the third level and others at the fourth level.
 Throughout the experimental navigational task, there was a progression in the level of difficulty.
 At first, the targeted words were under the same categories used in the practice portion.
 As the task progressed, new categories were introduced.
 In order to not discourage the participants, the most difficult words to retrieve were placed at the end of the task and were not administered to the children having reached a ceiling of eight consecutive errors, as this prompted the termination of the task.
 The participants were given a score of 0 for the items that were not administered.

 As for the cognitive measures, the Leiter-R was selected because all subtests are non-verbal and could therefore be administered to children who have complex communication needs.
 Attention Sustained was selected to measure the ability to sustain attention.
 Picture Context was selected to measure categorization.
 Figure Ground was selected as a measure of cognitive flexibility.
 Sequential Order was selected to measure fluid reasoning.
-A new version of the Leiter-R3, the Leiter-324 would also be a good measure of cognition.
+A new version of the Leiter-R3, the Leiter-325 would also be a good measure of cognition.